 - Freshwater fish will refer to fish (as defined in Section 2 of the Fisheries Act) that live in freshwater during at least part of their life cycle.
 Fish include (a) parts of fish, (b) shellfish, crustaceans, marine animals and any parts of shellfish, crustaceans or marine animals, and (c) the eggs, sperm, spawn, larvae, spat and juvenile stages of fish, shellfish, crustaceans and marine animals. - Fish habitat as defined in Section 34(1) of the Fisheries Act includes spawning grounds and nursery, rearing, food supply and migration areas on which fish depend directly or indirectly in order to carry out their life processes.
-Fish habitat will be assumed to include the physical (e.g., substrate/sediment, temperature, flow velocity and volumes, water depth), chemical (e.g., water quality), and biological (e.g., fish, benthic macro-invertebrates, periphyton, aquatic macrophytes) attributes of the Aquatic Environment that are required by fish to carry out life cycle processes.
+Fish habitat will be assumed to include the physical (e.g., substrate/sediment, temperature, flow velocity and volumes, water depth), chemical (e.g., water quality), and biological (e.g., fish, benthic macroinvertebrates, periphyton, aquatic macrophytes) attributes of the Aquatic Environment that are required by fish to carry out life cycle processes.

-The Aquatic Environment includes freshwater species at risk and species of conservation concern (i.e., those species that live for large parts of their life cycle in freshwater, and that have been identified by federal or provincial agencies as being rare, threatened or otherwise endangered).
+The Aquatic Environment includes all fish as defined in the Fisheries Act and also includes freshwater species at risk and species of conservation concern (i.e., those species that live for large parts of their life cycle in freshwater, and that have been identified by federal or provincial agencies as being rare, threatened or otherwise endangered).
 Ecologically sensitive, protected areas and critical habitat features of the aquatic environment will also be included in the assessment.